vatlab/varianttools/hdf5doc/source/index.rst

-A documentation for store and retrieval genotype information into HDF5.
+A documentation for store and retrieval genotype information with HDF5.

 .. automodule:: HDF5_accessor